 Renovations increase the value of the home.
 This means that it increases the costs for the insurance company if they have to replace the home.
 This is going to be factored into the premiums.

 What The Home Is Heated With

 Many of the different heating systems that are used to heat homes in Canada can cause risk factors for the insurance company.
 For example, with oil heating, there is a risk of an oil leak from the oil tank.
-A wood burning fireplace or stove increases risks of fire.
+A wood-burning fireplace or stove increases the risk of fire.